-- the substance of the report is undefined - une substance of one report is unerneed and there are many other reporting requirements upon the mayor in Article III: "C. The Mayor shall prepare and submit the annual budget and capital program to the Council. .
-"T. The Mayor shall submit to the Council and make available to the public by March 1 each year a complete written report on the finances and administrative activities of the dry as of the end of the prior year. - 8.
-The Mayor shall make such other reports as the Council may require concerning the operations of city departments, officers and agencies subject to the Mayor's direction and supervision.
-[Amended 3-16-1992 by L.L.
+- une studiantice of the report is discontinuous. and there are many other reporting requirements upon the mayor in Article III: "5.
+The Mayor shall prepare and submit the annual budget and capital program to the Council.
+7. The Mayor shall submit to the Council and make available to the public by March 1 each year a complete written report on the finances and administrative activities of the city as of the end of the prior year. - 8.
+The Mayor shall make such other reports as the Council may require concerning the operations of city departments, officers and agencies subject to the Mayor's direction and supervision.[Amended 3-16-1992 by L.L.
 No. 2-1992] - 9.
 The Mayor shall keep the Council fully advised as to the financial condition and future needs of the city and make recommendations to the Council concerning the affairs of the city. - 10.
 The Mayor shall perform such other duties as are specified in this Charter or may be required by the Council."